Leadership Team

 Ruth Cooper

-Deputy Principal & Teacher
+Deputy Principal

 About Me

 Tēnā koutou katoa.
 Ko Ruth tōku ingoa.
-I love being a part of the Eastern Suburbs Community and I love teaching!
-I believe knowledge gives power.
-I particularly enjoy the energy and uniqueness that each learner brings to our school.
-I have several years experience in education, the majority of this in the senior school.
-Hauora, equity and embracing diversity are extremely important to me.
-I strive to guide and support all learners to be proud and confident about who they are.
-Personally I am a huge animal lover, who enjoys spending time with my dog, being with my large family, cooking and eating, and watching too much T.V.
-Ngā mihi nui.
+I love being an educator, I believe knowledge empowers us all and gives us choices in life.
+I particularly enjoy the energy and uniqueness that each child brings to our school.
+With over 20 years of experience in education, I am committed to fostering an environment where well-being, equity, and the celebration of diversity are at the forefront.
+I strive to guide and support all of our tamariki to be happy, confident and proud of who they are.
+Personally I am a huge animal lover, who enjoys spending time with my dogs, swimming, cooking and eating, and watching too much T.V.

 Claire Brown